-Manchester City put their recent loss at Norwich City behind them by scoring eight goals without reply against Watford over the weekend.
+Leicester City put their recent troubles on the road behind them by scoring nine goals without reply against Southampton at St Mary’s.

 BEST RESULT: 7-0 v Everton (May 11, 2005) and v Middlesbrough (January 14, 2006)

 Arsenal have been a Premier League club from the very beginning.
 However, the period before Arsene Wenger took over wasn’t exactly known for them expressing themselves in a ruthless manner, that changed when the professor took charge and in the mid-2000s – a few seasons after they went an entire league campaign unbeaten – they registered a pair of 7-0 wins.
 The first came at home against Everton in 2005, which saw Robert Pirès bag a brace, before Middlesbrough felt the same wrath a few months later.
 Thierry Henry with a hat-trick on that Saturday afternoon in January.

 WORST RESULT: 8-2 v Manchester United (August 28, 2011)

 The last decade of Wenger’s tenure was a far cry from the glory days when Arsenal were among the most-feared teams in England; a combination of questionable transfer practices coupled with others strengthening eventually saw the Gunners leaving the room and watching from the outside.
 Their lowest moment came at feared rivals Manchester United who spanked them 8-2 in a bewildering game that began the early calls for the Frenchman’s resignation.
 Robin van Persie, who scored one of the Gunners consolation goals, would leave for the Red Devils the following summer compounding further misery on the north London side.

 BEST RESULT: 7-1 v Wimbledon (February 11, 1995)